IBM/DPFS/README.md

 With DPFS the complete file system implementation runs on the CPU complex of the DPU.
 Tenants consume the file system through the `virtio-fs` device that the DPU exposes over PCIe (multi-tenancy via SR-IOV).
 DPFS provides a hardware abstraction layer, FUSE API implementation and several file system implementations.

+> Warning: DPFS is currently a research project, its code is therefore not battle-tested, nor very clean.
+Use at your discretion.

 ## Research Publications
 * [ACM SYSTOR '23 conference (preprint)](DPFS_systor23_preprint.pdf)!
 * We have presented this work at the OpenFabrics Alliance Workshop '23 ([slidedeck](https://www.openfabrics.org/wp-content/uploads/2023-workshop/2023-workshop-presentations/day-3/303_PGootzen.pdf), [presentation recording](https://youtu.be/2cTxELxCG_g))